PE and Games

 Physical Education

-During their time in the Junior School students are introduced to a wide range of activities designed to enhance their skill development.
+During their time in the Junior School children are introduced to a wide range of activities designed to enhance their skill development.
 This enables them to progress through more complex physical activities and develop a good knowledge and understanding within this part of the curriculum.

 The following activities are taught in PE:

-• Functional Movement
+• Fundamental Movement

 • Striking/Racquet Skills

-• Gymnastics
+• Gymnastics & Movement

 • Athletics.